Nicole Moreno

-Nicole Andrea Moreno (born 22 August 1987), also known as Luli (/ˈluːli/ LOO-lee) and Luli Love, is a Chilean model, dancer, and panelist.
+Nicole Andrea Moreno (born 22 August 1987), also known as Luli (/ˈluːli/ LOO-lee) and Luli Love, is a Chilean model, dancer, panelist, fitness influencer and bodybuilder.

 The winner of several beauty pageants in Chile, she was Queen of the Viña del Mar Festival in 2016, a title given by the entertainment press to the most outstanding woman of the Viñamarino festival.

 Childhood and adolescence

 The daughter of María Angélica and Julio Moreno, Nicole Moreno is the oldest of three siblings.
 She spent her childhood in the commune of San Bernardo y la Cisterna, Santiago.
 From a very young age, the world of modeling and dancing caught her attention.
 According to Moreno, her greatest aspiration when she was a child was to be a catwalk model.
 Moreno started working at the age of 14, but soon discovered her early pregnancy with her son Francisco Javier.
 In her conservative home, she says, it was difficult to assimilate, but her family managed to accept it once the baby was born.
 According to her, she had to postpone her adolescence to raise her son.
 In an interview on 4 January 2013 she also spoke about suffering from bulimia.